kolenaIO/kolena/docs/metrics/wer-cer-mer.md

     The <i><big>poetic</big></i> bard <b><big>echoed</big></b> ancient melodies <u><big>of</big></u> <big><u>nature</big></u>, <b><big>transcending</big></b> <u><big>tranquil</big></u> meadows into sonnets for enhanced soulful grace.
     </code>

-    In our candidate text, we have 2 substitutions, 1 insertion, and 3 deletions.
+    In our candidate text, we have 2 substitutions, 3 deletions, and 1 insertion.

 ??? example "Step 2.
 Calculate WER"
     With each errors counted, we can calculate our WER.
 Using the formula,